ghc-proposals/ghc-proposals/proposals/0000-extending-capi-calling-convention.rst

 Backward Compatibility
 ----------------------
-Since this proposal only affect capi call that previously would have been illegal, it is fully backward compatible.
+Since this proposal only affects capi calls that previously would have been illegal, it is fully backward compatible.

 Alternatives
 ------------